theevocater/coffee_recipes/v60/Reveal_Blonde.md

-## 08/13/13 15:10 ##
+## 08/14/13 13:03 ##

-Beans: 36.2g @ 16clicks on Baratza Encore
+Beans: 36.0g @ 16clicks on Baratza Encore

-Water: 526.7g @ 206°F
+Water: 502.3g @ 204°F

 Timeline:
-Pour 66g of water, wait 30seconds
+Pour 86g of water, wait 30seconds
 Pour rest, topping off as needed

 Key is creating a whirlpool motion, spiraling as you pour as little as possible water to maintain water level

-Total: 2:42.66
+Total: 2:27.39

 ### Notes ###

-Getting a lot of burnt notes.
-I'm seriously starting to wonder if the roaster messed up this batch or if I'm totally doing something wrong.
-I haven't changed *anything*.
-The chocolate is there still, with a bit of toffee sweetness but its mostly just burnt.

-A little cooler its much better; more chocolate, maybe even some milk chocolate but the finish is still charcoal/burnt.
+Tried 2°F cooler water today to try the theory of maybe I'm burning the beans at 206°F. The flavor is better but I'm still not entirely finished tweaking.

+Much more dark dark chocolate with a toffee finish than the previous charcoal/burnt flavors I was getting.

+Probably try at 202°F tomorrow.